-Established in 1986, The New School for Jazz and Contemporary Music offers talented undergraduates an opportunity to train with professional artists from New York's peerless jazz community.
-The New School employs a teaching model based on the tradition of the artist as mentor: Our students study and perform with some of the world's most accomplished musicians and are immersed in the history, development, and latest incarnations of jazz, blues, pop, and all the ever-evolving genres of contemporary music.
-Learning takes place in the classroom, ensemble playing, one-on-one tutorial sessions, public performances, and master classes with legendary performers.
-Students develop their creative talents to meet the high standards of professional musicianship exemplified by the faculty.
+In 1986, The New School established an undergraduate program offering talented young musicians the opportunity to study with professional artists from New York City's peerless jazz community.
+The teaching model is based on the tradition of the artist as mentor: Our students study and perform with some of the world's most accomplished musicians.
+They are immersed in the history and theory of and latest developments in jazz, blues, pop, and the ever-evolving genres of contemporary music.
+Learning takes place in classrooms, student ensembles, one-on-one tutorials, public performances, and master classes.
+Students develop their creative talents to meet the high standards of professional musicianship exemplified by the legendary faculty.